kendo-labs/meteor-packages/README.md

-# Kendo Core UI meteor-packages by theme
+# Kendo Core UI Meteor Packages by theme

 Provides a simple way to pull [Kendo UI core](https://github.com/telerik/kendo-ui-core) into Meteor by theme.